Open-Markets-Initiative/low-latency-reference/videos/README.md

 [High Performance Trading](https://www.youtube.com/watch?v=NH1Tta7purM) by Carl Cook.
 This talk describes how successful low latency trading systems can be developed in C++, demonstrating common coding techniques used to reduce execution times.

 [Compiler Explorer](https://www.youtube.com/watch?v=bSkpMdDe4g4) by Matt Godbolt.
 Appreciate how hard your compiler works for you.

+[Performance and Memory](https://channel9.msdn.com/events/Build/2013/4-329) by Eric Brumer.
+Memory is the elephant in the CPU.
+This talk will examine the pitfalls of poor memory usage in C and C++, and will offer practical guidance for taking advantage of all the memory a CPU has to offer.

 ## Code Style Videos

 [C++ Seasoning](https://channel9.msdn.com/Events/GoingNative/2013/Cpp-Seasoning) by Sean Parent.
 With the goal of correctness in mind, create simple, clear, and beautiful code.

 [Modern C++](https://channel9.msdn.com/Events/Build/2014/2-661) by Herb Sutter.
 A glimpse into the future of general purpose, performance-intensive, power-friendly, powerful native programming.
-Includes one of the best demonstrations of the prefetch and the memory hierarchy on performance.
+Includes one of the best demonstrations of the effects of the prefetch and the memory hierarchy on performance.